BenjiTrapp/benjitrapp.github.io/_attacks/2024-01-04-offensive-powershell.md

 ### Dumping Credentials from Windows Services

-Lists Windows services that are running under a specic user account, which can sometimes include credentials in the service conguration.
+Lists Windows services that are running under a specifc user account, which can sometimes include credentials in the service configuration.

 ```powershell
 Get-WmiObject win32_service | Where-Object {$_.StartName -like '*@*'} | Select-Object Name, StartName,DisplayName